tonal-discord/Reimagining-Breath/Live-Video-Magnification/README.md

 2. Install [opencv](https://opencv.org/releases/) version 4.6.0

 Three options that I've tried (none worked for me):
 - Easiest option: Move the .exe from link right above to C:\ and run it.
 This will make a folder called opencv.
+Add the folder to path with the SETX command in this [tutorial](https://docs.opencv.org/4.x/d3/d52/tutorial_windows_install.html#tutorial_windows_install_path) using your own path
 - Slowest option: Build it from source following [this tutorial](https://www.youtube.com/watch?v=_fqpYLM6SCw) (takes a long time)
 - install with [vcpkg](https://vcpkg.io/en/getting-started.html) and Visual Studio
 3. Now in theory you can open the program in QTCreator by selecting open project and browsing to `/src/rvm.pro`